 After reading this guide you will understand the opportunities presented by Canada and how to take make the most of them, as well as have a general understanding of Canada’s place in the global balance of powers and why this affects businesses.

-2 Growing your business in Canada
+2 Expanding business to Canada

-When planning how to grow your business abroad, it’s important to consider the current climate of the market you’re planning to enter.
+When planning how to grow your business abroad, it’s important to consider the current climate of the market that you’re planning to enter.

-Canadian ecommerce has lagged behind similar economies like the U.S. and UK due to some unique challenges; while large pockets of the population are concentrated in major cities, a significant number of people also live in rural areas with challenging climates.
-Strong water ports, expansive railway systems, top-quality highways and road infrastructures are key to Canada catching up with more mature ecommerce markets.
+Canadian e-commerce has lagged behind similar economies like the US and UK due to some unique challenges; while large pockets of the population are concentrated in major cities, a significant number of people also live in rural areas with challenging climates.
+Strong water ports, expansive railway systems, top-quality highways and road infrastructures are key to Canada catching up with more mature e-commerce markets.
 Despite being slower to develop, it is now growing by 15% annually, and is projected to reach $50 billion by 2019.1

-Canada’s trade relationship with the U.S. positions it well to support international logistics for Europe, North America and Asia.
+Canada’s trade relationship with the US positions it well to support international logistics for Europe, North America and Asia.
 Additionally, the Canadian government’s commitments and investments are attracting new distribution centers, including those of Amazon, Carquest, UPS, Wal-Mart and others.
-Creating an efficient supply chain, reducing operating costs and increasing the ability to service “just in time” orders are some of the key drivers of this growth.
+Creating an efficient supply chain, reducing operating costs and increasing the ability to service 'just in time' orders are some of the key drivers of this growth.

 45% of ecommerce purchases originating in Canada are done on non-Canadian websites.
 A third of the total is spent on U.S. sites, and the remainder goes to Asia and Europe

 Canadians are driven to shop overseas because of lower prices and better product selection